 If your vehicle is leaking coolant, it is a sign that something is wrong.
 Coolant is usually a green, red, orange, or yellow liquid and if you see any such liquid pooling under your vehicle, it is likely a coolant leak.
 The source of the leak could be the radiator, a hose, or an issue in the engine block.
 Only a professional inspection can help diagnose the exact source of the leak and its severity.

 As we mentioned in the previous point, vehicle coolant should be bright yellow, green, orange, or red in color.
 It should flow freely through the radiator and the coolant lines within the engine.
 However, over time, sludge and internal deposits can contaminate the coolant causing it to look rusty or the color of the oil and not the original bright color.

 When the coolant is contaminated, it is usually thicker and does not easily flow through the system.
 It can clog up the radiator and may affect its efficacy.
 If your radiator is failing due to contamination, the problem should be remedied at the earliest.

 Radiators have extremely thin and delicate fins.
 So, it is not uncommon that dents to occur on the fins and they flatten against the radiator.
 This can restrict the airflow, which in turn, affects the radiator’s ability to keep things cool.

 Radiator fins can get damaged due to various reasons such as improper installation, impact from other objects or vehicles hitting your car, etc. The radiator’s external tubes can also become clogged with dirt, leaves, bugs, or other debris and this can obstruct airflow, which reduces the coolant’s capacity to cool the system.

-If you think your radiator is showing signs of failing, you must have your vehicle checked without any delay.
+If you see signs, and notice that your radiator is failing, you must have your vehicle checked without any delay.
 Ignoring radiator issues can cause extensive damage to the vehicle and necessitate expensive repairs.